whitemike889/app-gradle-plugin/USER_GUIDE.md

 ### I want to use Dev Appserver 2 (alpha), how do I switch to it?

+Caution: The v2-alpha version of the development web server is not fully supported, and you may find errors when using this version.

-To switch back to the Dev App Server v2-alpha (that was default in version < 1.3.0) use the `serverVersion` parameter
+To switch to Dev App Server v2-alpha use the `serverVersion` parameter.

 ```
 appengine {